-Before beginning to trade penny stocks you need to spend time educating yourself.
+Before beginning to trade penny shares you need to spend time educating yourself.
 After all, you do not invest your money simply for the experience.
 You invest to make money.
 There are things that you will need to learn so that you end up making thousands of dollars rather than losing thousands of dollars.

 Pick The Right Stock Broker

 Now this is fairly simple to do.
 There are really only two things that you need to keep in mind.
 The first is that you do not want to use a full service broker.
 The cost of the commissions will eat into your profit too much.
 The only reason to ever choose a full service broker is if you plan on relying on the stock picks of a broker.
 Most full service brokerages do not want their financial consultants suggesting that their clients buy penny stocks.
 So for all intents they are not the right choice for a penny stock broker.

 The second thing that you will want to keep in mind is if you plan on shorting penny shares.
 There are certain brokerages that are better at obtaining shares to short.
 Penny stock whizzkid broker is Think or Swim, Interactive Brokers, Sago Trading and Zecco.
 If you do not plan on short selling companies then any discount brokerage where your commissions are $8 or less would be a good choice.

 Practice Diversification at the Start of Trading